Global Public Health, Master of Health Care

 - the copy of your employment certificate(s) (and translation(s) if needed), and

-- The online interviews will be held between 18-20 May 2021.
-The 40 eligible applicants with the highest score from the preliminary task will be invited to participate in an online interview.
+- The online interviews will be held between 24-26 August 2021.
+All eligible applicants with passed score from the preliminary task will be invited for an interview.

 - Studies will begin on 10 September 2021.

 At the beginning of the studies you will choose 30 ECTS from common and field-specific professional studies in accordance with your personal study and career plan.
 You will receive guidance and counselling from the responsible teacher of the programme as well as from other members of Savonia staff in view of defining and achieving your personal goals.